Are You Projecting? Defense Mechanisms in Therapy and Beyond

 - You’re feeling very fearful and shameful about something you did over the weekend.
 Subconsciously, you might not feel ready to confront the behavior.
 When you go back to school the following Monday, you begin projecting those anxieties onto your classmates so you can protect yourself from examining your own actions.
 You might ask them if they’ve finished an assignment that’s not due for another several weeks or repeatedly talk about how nervous you are about an upcoming exam that you know you’re prepared for.
 This is you mirroring those same anxieties from the weekend onto other areas of your life.

 - You feel the desire to shoplift but brush it off because it couldn’t possibly be something you would ever actually do—that would be bad.
 But instead of owning the desire, you project that onto your sibling and start believing they’ve been stealing every time they come home with something new.
-Even if you never intended to steal in the first place, if you struggle to accept your thoughts and feelings and instead brush them aside, you could end up projecting them onto others.
+Even if you never intended to steal in the first place, if you struggle to accept your unpleasant thoughts and feelings and instead brush them aside, you could end up projecting them onto others.

 - You’re anxious because you’re in a relationship but feel attracted to someone else.
-Instead of admitting that you feel something for someone who isn’t your partner, you project that feeling by pointing fingers at your partner for being attracted to other people.
+Instead of admitting that you feel something for someone who isn’t your partner, you project that emotion by pointing fingers at your partner for being attracted to other people.
 You may even start to accuse them of cheating on you or accuse them of lying when they haven’t.

 - You’ve had issues with expressing your sexuality, and it’s been really hard to face how to talk about it with friends and family.
 You project that discomfort onto friends with active sex lives by shaming and showing contempt for them.